kdabug/js-weather-app-lab/README.md

 - Renders that information on the page

-- **BONUS**: Include a button that converts the temperature from Fahrenheit to Celsius
+- **BONUS**: Include a button that converts the temperature from Celsius to Fahrenheit.
 - **BONUS**: Change the styling of the page based on weather conditions.
-- **BONUS**: Include the sunrise and sunset times (hint: maybe [Moment.js](https://momentjs.com/) will be helpful!) and some information about humidity, atmospheric pressure, etc.
-- **BONUS**: Deploy your app on GH-pages (check the Create React App docs).

-### To be thinking on

-- Put a debugger into your HTTP request (axios call) to get a sense of what's happening.
-- What components should your app have?
-- What components (if any) need state?
-- How/when would you change state?